-Legal entity identifier: 549300TT5U8V8TJ1W539
+Legal entity identifier (LEI): 549300TT5U8V8TJ1W539

-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does significantly not harm anv environmental or objective social that and the invested companies follow good governance practices.
+Sustainable investment means an investment in an activity economic that contributes to an environmental or social objective, provided that the investment does significantly not harm anv environmental or objective social and that the investee companies follow good governance practices.

-The EU-Taxonomie is a classification system laid down in Regulation (EU) 2020/852. establishing a list of environmentally sustainable economic activities That Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable with investments
+EU-The Taxonomie is a classification system laid down in Regulation (EU) 2020/852. establishing a list of environmentally sustainable economic activities.
+That Regulation does not lay down a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not